Browse by type of case

 Managing older workers is something that many employers can struggle with.

 What if someone is fired just before they were due to accrue large pension benefits?

 Age limits in recruitment have been litigated often, mostly in European cases.

 Burden of proof

-Employees must show facts which infer discrimination.
+Proving age discrimination involves employees first show facts which infer discrimination.
 Then the employer must show there wasn't any.

 Use the links below if you are looking for cases heard at a certain level.